 With these scientific advances have emerged well-funded politically-based bodies promoting opposition to climate science: one of the first being the Information Council on the Environment in 1991; and by the closing years of the decade the American Petroleum Institute with its 1998 Global Climate Science Communication Action Plan.

-There are also many corporations that have turned climate change into a business opportunity through the development of cleantech products, or have seen that it is responsible to lobby for climate change targets, or made investments to reduce their greenhouse gas emissions.
+There are also many corporations that have turned climate change into a business opportunity through the development of cleantech products, or have seen that it is responsible to lobby for climate change targets, or to make investments to reduce their greenhouse gas emissions.